 White goods are large electrical appliances that we use in our houses, mostly to make our lives better and more comfortable.
 In the olden days, these goods used to be painted with white enamel, hence the name white goods.
-However, in our current world, some of these white goods come with other different colours such as metallic silver or other fashionable colours shades to make them appealing to the customers.
+However, in our current world, some of these white goods come in other different colours such as metallic silver or other fashionable colours shades, to make them appealing to the customers.

 Examples of white goods include: